anagolay-developer-hub/anagolay-developer-hub.github.io/docs/glossary.md

 Example:

 Lets say that we have a following event `Train the AI model on snake photos` where successful participation will grant each user 10THT.
-Each user (this is a user f the app that knows these things like sensio.photo) broadcast the notification about that event to all its users.
+Each user (this is a user f the app that knows these things like Anagolay.photo) broadcast the notification about that event to all its users.
 Users who decide to participate must follow the rules and requirements of the event, sending the photos with `snakes` only, correctly tagged and titled.
 Users who follow these rules and correctly send photos upon finished event are considered to be a **successful participant** and therefor can claim their 10THT.
 Users who send wrong data, photo contains a dog and a cat but it's tagged as a `snake`, are considered **unsuccessful participant** due to the reasons of intentionally misguiding the training models.

 > [!NOTE]
 > Although that kind of misbehavior sometimes can be very much welcomed, the point is to conform to the rules of the event.